MicrosoftDocs/sql-docs/docs/relational-databases/search/query-with-full-text-search.md

 ### Query a linked server
 You can use a four-part name in the CONTAINS or FREETEXT predicate to query full-text indexed columns of the target tables on a linked server.
 To prepare a remote server to receive full-text queries, create a full-text index on the target tables and columns on the remote server and then add the remote server as a linked server.

-##  <a name="OV_ft_functions_CONTAINSTABLE_FREETEXTTABLE"></a> Query with the full-text functions CONTAINSTABLE and FREETEXTTABLE
+##  <a name="OV_ft_functions_CONTAINSTABLE_FREETEXTTABLE"></a> CONTAINSTABLE and FREETEXTTABLE
-Use the CONTAINSTABLE and FREETEXTTABLE functions like a regular table name in the FROM clause of a SELECT statement.
+Usethe full-text **functions** CONTAINSTABLE and FREETEXTTABLE functions like a regular table name in the FROM clause of a SELECT statement.
 These functions return a table of zero, one, or more rows that match the full-text query.
 The returned table contains only rows from the base table that match the selection criteria specified in the full-text search condition of the function.

 CONTAINSTABLE is useful for the same kinds of matches as CONTAINS, and FREETEXTTABLE is useful for the same kinds of matches as FREETEXT.